natewaddoups/juice/README.md

 Ten years later, I couldn't get it to compile with current compilers.

 Twenty years later, I figured I should get it to compile, and put it on GitHub.

+It's on GitHub.
+That was the easy part.

 I don't remember why I named it Juice.